foundata/guidelines/oci-container-image-guide.md

 - The canonical source repository and complete source revision.
 - The Containerfile and relevant build configuration.
 - External image materials by digest.
-- The ConClear builder identity, release-environment mode and release-run identity, derived from embedded tool information and observed execution data.
+- The ConClear builder identity and release-run identity, derived from embedded tool information and observed execution data.
 - Relevant build parameters without secret values.
-- Whether the build started locally or in CI, and its reviewed source revision.
+- The reviewed source revision.

 **Identity separation.** Three identity families appear in a release and must never be conflated or accepted from untrusted input: